vbaconnet-ledger/developer-portal/_docs/transport/node-electron-hid.md

 Now that the dependencies are installed you can find them in the “package.js”.
 During the initialization of the project thanks to npm, the default value for the entry file was "index.js".

-For the project the entry file will be "main.js".
+For the project, the entry file will be "main.js".
 Therefore you have to change the option "main" in the "package.json".

 This is how your “package.json” has to look like.

-#### package.json
+#### Package.json Dependencies
 ```javascript
 {
   "name": "examples-node-electron-hid",